aallbrig/agones-stair-step-bootstrap-guide/JOURNAL.md

 Added Mirror, created new network manager and am now referencing the [AgonesSDK C# guide](https://agones.dev/site/docs/guides/client-sdks/csharp/).
 First thing I noticed was the `agones.ConnectAsync()` is deprecated but the docs don't mention.
 Opened PR to address in documentation: https://github.com/googleforgames/agones/pull/3866

+---

+Haven't gotten the Agones Game Server C# SDK to talk to the running SDK Server quite yet.
+I'm sure I'll have to futz around more to get it all connected.

 ## June 10th 2024
 Sought guidance on how to use Agones.
 Had these three guides highlighted to me:
 - https://agones.dev/site/docs/guides/client-sdks/local/